Faustak/Graph-partitioning---encoding-for-SAT/README.md

     - If $v$ is in subset $i$ and $u$ is not, the edge $e(u, v)$ is a cut:

         - $\forall _{i < k} Vertex(u, i) \lor \neg Vertex(v, i) \lor Cut(e)$
-    - for all edges

         where $k$ represents the number of subsets.

 - The number of cuts $\le C$: